MischaU8/yumyum/selections/select-parallel-faces_9FGvdR-WPxY.md

 Uploaded: 2023-04-21

-yum yum Floyd here with a quick tip for selecting parallel faces and plasticity to select parallel faces simply press and hold the control alt keys and left click on a face all parallel faces will
+yum yum Floyd here with a quick tip for selecting parallel faces in Plasticity to select parallel faces simply press and hold the control alt keys and left click on a face all parallel faces will